- CIOs Top 10 priorities as planning as new year begins

 - Changing CIO Role - Value Added Key to Success

-CIOs Top 10 priorities as planning as new year begins
+CIOs Top 10 priorities in planning for new year

 Will the economy recovery?
 What technology will drive the next 12 to 18 months?
 How can service levels be improved?
 These are just some of the questions that CIOs are asking as they start the budgeting process